Qualytics/userguide/docs/quick.md

         * The flow to configure an Enrichment Datastore only differs from the non-Enrichment Datastore in that the user-specified connection details should be verified for the ability to _write_ enrichment data.

 * When the Datastore connection details are submitted:
-    1. A `synchronous` ConnectionVerification operation will be initiated to verify that the indicated Datastore can be accessed appropriately from Firewall.
+    1. A `synchronous` ConnectionVerification operation will be initiated to verify that the indicated Datastore can be accessed appropriately from Compute Daemon.
     2. The result of that operation will either return an error message to the user on the new Datastore form view on failure, or mark the new Datastore as `connected` and initiate an asynchronous Catalog operation on success.
     3. If any future Operation is unable to establish a connection to the Datastore:
         1. The connected property of the Datastore will be set `false`.